MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 1. **[Isn't at maximum player count](#maximum-player-count)**: a player can only travel to a world if there as at least one [index](#player-indices) available.
 If the capacity is set to 20 and there are 19 people there, then 1 more can travel to the world.
 It is then unavailable for all players until at one player leaves.
 1. **Is Safe**: Horizon has an undisclosed, and evolving, set of rules for what it deems *safe*, regarding travel.
 These rules may include: which players have blocked one another (and how recently), if the traveling player has recently been voted out of that instance, if the instance has a moderated event running, and more.
-1. **[Instance is Open](#open-and-closed-instances)**: all [published instances](#instance-types) exist as either *open* or *closed*.
+1. **[Instance is Open](#open-closed-and-private-instances-matchmaking)**: all [published instances](#instance-types) exist as either *open* or *closed*.
 An **open instance** can be joined by an player (if the above criteria are met).
 A **closed instance** can only be joined by players who are explicitly invited by players already in the instance.

-### Open, Private, & Matchmaking
+### Open, Closed, and Private Instances (Matchmaking)

+Instances can be *open* or *private*, controlling whether anyone can join, or if you can join by invite only.
+The *matchmaking* APIs allow you to *close* an *open instance* meaning that no one else can jon.

-**Open Instance**  Open instances are created by default when joining a world.
+**Open Instance**: An instance is **open** if anyone can join it.
+Open instances are created by default when joining a world.
 They can also be created by using the 3 dots on a published world page and selecting `Launch an Open Session`.
 Anyone can join an open instance.

-**Private Instance** Players can create a private instance by using the `Launch a Closed Session` option under the 3 dots on a published world page.
-Only invited players can join a private instance.
+**Private Instance**: An instance is **private** when people can only join it by invite.
+Players can create a private instance by using the `Launch a Closed Session` option under the 3 dots on a published world page.

-**Matchmaking** Creators can also decide when to open and close an `Open Instance`(but not a `Private Instance`) by using the Matchmaking API.
+**Matchmaking**: Creators can also decide when to open and close an `Open Instance`(but not a `Private Instance`) by using the Matchmaking API.
 When an instance is closed in this way, players cannot join or be invited to join.

 Matchmaking is a property of the `World` class.